luguina/Getting-and-Cleaning-Data-Course-Project/README.md

       dt.testMerged <- cbind( dt.testSubject, dt.testActivity, dt.testSignals )
 ```

-Note that when importing the `X_<set>.txt` we specify the `colClasses` parameter with the `colsToExtract` vector to only retrieve the required columns from the file.
+Note that when importing the `X_<set>.txt` we specify the `colClasses` parameter along with the `colsToExtract` vector to only retrieve the required columns from the data set.

 Once we've merged the _test_ data sets, will do the same with _training_ ones and the  `mergeDatasets` function will finally return the merge of _test_ and _training_ sets.